Jun. 01, 2023

 It has also been observed that most cases of sudden unexplained nocturnal death syndrome occurred in the summer season, which has been replicated in several previous studies and may hint that the season may be a risk factor for sudden unexplained nocturnal death syndrome (22).

 Risk factors for sudden unexplained nocturnal death syndrome include congenital cardiac conduction abnormalities, prolonged QT interval, thiamine deficiency, nocturnal hypoxia, major stress (eg, geographic translocation with disruption of familial and social support systems), nightmares, sleep terrors (with or without associated sleep paralysis or hypnagogic hallucinations), obstructive sleep apnea, and male sex (27).
 Psychological stress is an important risk factor for sudden unexplained death and needs to be carefully examined and studied as it is difficult to objectively quantify psychological stressors (13).
 Obstructive sleep apnea also has been associated with sudden cardiac death and sudden infant death syndrome.
 More studies are needed to explain the association between obstructive sleep apnea and sudden death, whereby inflammatory mechanisms such as elevations in IL-6 are hypothesized to link them.
-It is, thus, recommended to treat obstructive sleep apnea in order to prevent sudden cardiac death, which may be in the differential of sudden unexplained death syndrome (16).
+It is, thus, recommended to treat obstructive sleep apnea in order to prevent sudden cardiac death, which may be in the differential of sudden unexplained death syndrome (17).
 Beat-to-beat variability on high-resolution ECG has also been shown to be a risk factor, in addition to widened QRS complexes.
 A spontaneous change in ST segment is associated with the highest risk for subsequent events in subjects with a Brugada-type ECG.
 The presence of syncopal episodes, a history of familial sudden death, or late potentials may increase its value.
-Another ECG finding of some predictive value is fragmented QRS or fQRS, a depolarization abnormality combined with microwave T wave alternans and a marker of repolarization abnormality (06; 18).
+Another ECG finding of some predictive value is fragmented QRS or fQRS, a depolarization abnormality combined with microwave T wave alternans and a marker of repolarization abnormality (19).
 This anomaly has been studied in sudden cardiac deaths in general, but not specifically in sudden unexplained nocturnal death syndrome, although given the overlap it may prove to be of some value in this condition as well.